N-Propylmagnesium bromide

 n-Propylmagnesium bromide, often referred to as simply propylmagnesium bromide, is an organomagnesium compound with the chemical formula C3H6MgBr.
 As the Grignard reagent derived from 1-bromopropane, it is used for the n-propylation of electrophiles in organic synthesis.

 Properties

-Like all Grignard reagents, propylmagnesium bromide is a strong electrophile, sensitive to both water and air.
+Like all Grignard reagents, propylmagnesium bromide is a strong nucleophile, sensitive to both water and air.

 The propylmagnesium halides are the simplest Grignard reagents to exhibit isomerism.
 Isopropylmagnesium chloride is the primary synthetic equivalent of the isopropyl group.

 n-Propylmagnesium bromide is soluble in ether, tetrahydrofuran, and toluene.

 Synthesis

 Synthesis is analogous to other saturated alkyl Grignard reagents.
 A solution of 1-bromopropane in ether - typically diethyl ether or tetrahydrofuran - is treated with magnesium, which inserts itself into the organohalogen bond.
 As both the magnesium metal and the product are sensitive to water, the reaction must take place in anhydrous conditions.